quantumphysicist/Recommendations-with-IBM/README.md

 ## Project Motivation<a name="motivation"></a>

-I want to show that we can take data regarding user-article interactions on the IBM Watson Studio platform to make article recommendations.
+I want to show that we can use data regarding user-article interactions on the IBM Watson Studio platform to make article recommendations.

 ## File Descriptions <a name="files"></a>